renlabs-dev/torus-blog/src/data/blog/understanding-torus.md

 Markets partially achieve this through price signals.
 But markets alone can't build complex unified structures.
 They create competition without unification.
 Participants optimize locally without aligning to shared goals.
 The market coordinates transactions but can't build organisms.

-DAOs tried to solve this through voting, but voting creates new bottlenecks.
-Every decision needs approval.
-Voters lack context for most decisions.
-The governance token holders become the new management layer, just distributed rather than centralized.

 What we need combines the unification of hierarchies, the adaptability of biology, and the selection pressure of markets.
 We need coordination that can build structures as complex as corporations but as adaptive as ant colonies.

 ## The Three Components